capitalch/trace-plus/notes/knowledgebase-client.md

 ## GraphQL Apollo
-- We are only using GraphQL Apollo for query and not using react-query
+- We are only using GraphQL Apollo for query and not using react-query library
 - Create apollo client and get the apolloClient instance through exported getApolloClient() method in app/graphql folder
-- In main.tsx make use of ApolloProvider and set client. useQuery hook is provided by Apollo GraphQL
+- In main.tsx make use of ApolloProvider and set client. useQuery and useLazyQuery hooks are provided by Apollo GraphQL
 - We have created a useQueryHelper hook upon useQuery hook, with parameters as db name, instance, queryArgs, isExecQueryOnLoad
 - Make use of useQuery hook for running GraphQL query at component load when required
 - Make use of useLazyQuery hook if you want to run the query on some event like button click event